Click any question to display the answer.

 Who is eligible to live in Southwestern's student residences?

 Students who are enrolled in Southwestern's J.D. or LL.M. programs are eligible to live in on-campus residences.
-Entering students will be given priority for a large percentage of the residences, on a first-come, first-served basis.

 What distinguishes the Southwestern student residences from other area apartments?

 The student residences are designed for law students and are conveniently located on the Southwestern campus adjacent to classrooms and campus amenities such as the Law Library, Fitness Center, Tea Room and student services - all contiguous or just minutes away.
 This central location provides residents a unique living-learning experience that is a natural extension of Southwestern's student-centered approach.